|

-Professional bio: |
+Professional Biography: |

-John McCall has been a member of the UWA
+John McCall has been a member of the

-Biology faculty since 1992, and served as
+UWA Biology faculty since 1992, and

-chairperson from its inception in 1994 until
+served as chairperson from its inception

-Prior to completing his Ph.D. in Zoology and
+Prior to completing his Ph.D. in

-a Master's of Applied Statistics at LSU in
+Zoology and a Master's of Applied

-for a number of years at Jay High School in
+at Jay High School in Jay, Florida.
+At

-Jay, Florida.
-At UWA, he regularly teaches
+UWA, he regularly teaches Evolution and

-Evolution and Systematics, General Zoology,
+Systematics, General Zoology, Field

-Field Zoology, and Applied Statistics, as
+Zoology, and Applied Statistics, as well

-well as mentoring the department's seminar
+as mentoring the department's seminar

 offering.
 In addition, he periodically